 So, you can certainly combine being trendy and stylish with being comfortable.
 Plus, lower heels are on trend right now, so you can be comfy and trendy.

-I like shopping for heels on Nordstrom because you can define your search by heel height and by height type.
+We like shopping for heels on Nordstrom and Zappos because you can define your search by heel height and by height type.

 What to look out for when choosing a pair of comfortable heels